 As of December 31, 2020, we had available net operating loss carryforwards of \$25.4 million for Federal and state income tax purposes, respectively, which are available to offset future Federal and state taxable income, if any. \$25.2 million of these Federal net operating loss carryforwards do not expire, while the remaining net operating loss carryforwards expire in 2037.
-Our ability to use these net operating loss carryforwards, which do not expire, available to offset future foreign taxable income of \$8.9 million in the United Kingdom, \$8.9 million in Belgium, and \$359,000 in Hong Kong.
+Our ability to use these net operating losses is limited by change of control provisions under Internal Revenue Code Section 382 and may expire unused.
+We also have foreign net operating loss carryforwards, which do not expire, available to offset future foreign taxable income of \$8.9 million in the United Kingdom, \$8.9 million in Belgium, and \$359,000 in Hong Kong.
 The potential impacts of such provisions are among the items considered and reflected in management's assessment of our valuation allowance requirements.